ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 ```

 ### Add method to execute the building of the `pipelineJob` and `multibranchPipelineJob`
-Finally we will need to trigger the building of the `poc-micro_deploy` and `poc-micro_test` jobs we are onboarding.
+Finally we will need to trigger the building of the specific `poc-micro_deploy` and `poc-micro_test` jobs we are onboarding.
    * Hard code the  `repo` variable with `https://github.com/kcrane3576/`.
    * Set up the `deployName` variable by using the `repo` variable and the `jobName` (`poc-micro`) when creating the `pipelineJob`.
    * Set up the `testName` variable by using the `repo` variable and the `jobName` (`poc-micro`) when creating the `multibranchPipelineJob`.